 Photos from Brixen by Junyan Lu.

 The race event of the National Center for Tumor Diseases (NCT) Heidelberg took place for the 5th time last Friday, 8 July 2016.
-Tousands of participants including patients and their families, pysichians, scientists and friends of the NCT run “to opose cancer with a positive note.”
+Tousands of participants including patients and their families, physichians, scientists and friends of the NCT run “to opose cancer with a positive note” participated this year.
 An EMBL team supports this initiative every year.

 See more (in German only)

-From the left to the right: Annika Gable, Mike Smith, Britta Velten, Karsten Bach, Junyan Lu, Nils Kurzawa and Alejandro Reyes.
+From the left to the right: Annika Gable, Mike Smith, Britta Velten, Karsten Bach, Junyan Lu, Nils Kurzawa and Alejandro Reyes from the Huber Group.

 Abstract: Hypothesis weighting improves the power of large-scale multiple testing.
 We describe independent hypothesis weighting (IHW), a method that assigns weights using covariates independent of the P-values under the null hypothesis but informative of each test’s power or prior probability of the null hypothesis: www.bioconductor.org/packages/IHW.
 IHW increases power while controlling the false discovery rate and is a practical approach to discovering associations in genomics, high-throughput biology and other large data sets.